-Black Friday reclaims the top spot as the busiest holiday shopping day in 2017.
-It dethroned last year’s forerunner, Super Saturday, which fell on Christmas Eve.
+Black Friday reclaims the top spot as the busiest holiday shopping day.
 According to ShopperTrak predictions based on historical data, “though Black Friday traffic may not reach the same peaks as it did during its heyday, the day’s significance remains uncontested.”

 If you have an online store, now is the time to get ready if you have not done so.
 For starters, here is your free Black Friday checklist: